What Forex Regulation Actually Protects You From

 Regulation becomes particularly important when:

-For position traders and swing traders, regulatory structure often carries greater weight than micro-execution nuance.
+For position traders and swing traders with larger accounts, regulatory structure often carries greater weight than micro-execution nuance.

 When Regulation Is Secondary